Dalfons0/express-sample/README.md

 Only rest to build and start the server and see the result:

 ## Tests
-To test our project we gonna use the http://mochajs.org/[mocha] framework and the http://chaijs.com/[chai] assertion library, so our first step will be to install them, join with his respectives typings:
+To test our project we gonna use the [mocha](http://mochajs.org/framework) and the [chai](http://chaijs.com/)assertion library, so our first step will be to install them, join with his respectives typings:
 ```shell
 $ npm install -g mocha
 $ npm install --save-dev chai